S3807720/usap/a2/readme.md

 Now we need to move the kernel image over, use the below command to copy the kernel image to your folder, this will transfer over all the settings. sudo cp arch/arm/boot/zImage /boot/kernel7l.img

-Finally reboot your pi with sudo reboot now, or manually through the graphical window.
+Finally reboot your pi with '`sudo reboot`' now, or manually through the graphical window.

 ![Copying files to the system](/gnu/3.png)